 Since Virtual Meetings are now a thing, they might as well be a good thing!
 As in a good thing to share your message, make a great impression, showcase your brand, and ultimately drive business.

 Here are 9 Knockout Approaches you can put into practice today!

 OK, a little background!
-If your background looks sloppy, unkept, and unprofessional, it shouldn’t be your background.
+If your background looks sloppy, unkempt, and unprofessional, it shouldn’t be your background.
 A nice bookshelf with neatly stacked books works for most professions.
 Of course, if your living room or den needs to be the backdrop, fine, as long as it’s clean enough to invite company over.
 There is always the option of using a virtual background and green screen (Zoom has a great feature).
 I use a green screen with a nifty virtual background of a boxing ring.
 Fancy that!
 Whatever your background, make sure it leaves the impression you want to make.

 Attire and Grooming

 It’s still appropriate to dress as you would for a business casual meeting, at least from the waist up.
 Although I love t-shirts, I’m much more comfortable wearing a white button-down shirt (my brand by the way) when delivering webinars or in business meetings with a prospect or client.
 As for grooming, same sort of thing.
 Shower, shave, make up, brush across the hair.
 Use your best judgement when it comes to your meetings and how important you want to make others feel.

 Checking email, texting, web searches, Solitaire, other work.
 We’ve all been guilty of this in virtual meetings and webinars.
 Although we’re in an environment where we all have our share of Attention Deficit Disorder, try to keep multi-tasking to a minimum, especially when the camera is on you.
 It’s rude to give others the impression that what they’re saying is not important.
 And the same holds true in “live” meetings too!